 August 23 : Concert at the UD Arena in Dayton.

 August 26 : Concert at the MECCA Arena in Milwaukee.

-August 28 : Concert at the Market Square Arena in Indianapolis.
+August 28 : Concert at the Chicago Stadium in Chicago, Illinois.

-August 29 : Concert at the Michigan Joe Louis Arena in Detroit.
+August 29 : Concert at the Joe Louis Arena in Detroit, Michigan.